smartcontractkit/documentation/src/pages/resources/acquire-link.md

 1. Find the LINK token contract address for the network that you want to use.
 On Sepolia, the LINK token address is: `0x779877A7B0D9E8603169DdbD7836e478b4624789`.
 See the [LINK Token Contracts](/resources/link-token-contracts/) page to find the addresses for different testnets.
 1. Paste the token contract address into MetaMask in the Token Address input.
 The token symbol and decimals of precision will auto-populate.
    ![Metamask Custom Tokens Screen](/images/getting-started/metamaskImportTokens.webp)
 1. Click **Next**.
-A new window will appears, showing the LINK token details.
+A new window will appear, showing the LINK token details.
 1. Click **Import Tokens** to confirm adding the new token.

 MetaMask should now display the new LINK token balance.